 From the ticket office, it’s another 20 or so minutes of windy roads until you reach the top, where there are lots of markets selling souvenirs, clothing, snacks and drinks.
 From here you walk the rest of the way, following the grand staircase up to the pagoda or the lower path that leads to the waterfall and the picnic areas.

-It’s worth planning your day, as it’s also possible to visit Banteay Srei region on the way back.
+It’s also possible to visit Banteay Srei region on the way back.
 However if you do wish to see the temples (Banteay Srei and Banteay Samre), you will also need an Angkor pass.